-The location of the pilot stations, general assessment of the topography and direction of the flight line and flying area generate the following requirements for the VO:
+he location of the pilot stations, general assessment of the topography and direction of the flight line and flying area generate the following requirements for the VO:

 - 1. At least one VO shall be positioned near the flight line, within earshot at normal conversational voice levels.
 If need be, equip the VO with a noise-making device to supplement any aircraft warnings. - 2.
-The VO shall be equipped with any required aviation communication devices, such as VHF radios, cell phones or other devices. - 3.
+The VO shall be equipped with a VHF radio capable of monitoring Langely Tower on 119.1 mHz. - 3.
 The VO shall be equipped with any support equipment determined by the club to be relative to the duration of duties, such as water, a chair, or shade from the sun provided it does not interfere with VO duties. - 4.
-As the approved altitude cap is within 500' vertically of adjacent controlled airspace, the VO cannot assume any other roles.
+Non-essential ambient noise shall be kept to an absolute minimum (generators, music, etc) - 5.
+As the MAAC approved altitude flying area is within 2nm laterally or 500' vertically of adjacent controlled airspace, the VO cannot assume any other roles.